 In 1988, award-winning illusionist Kevin Spencer suffered a closed head injury and a lower spinal cord injury as a result of a near-fatal car accident.
 He spent the next several months in physical and occupational therapy aware that he might never perform again.
 During that time, he came to realize how challenging it is for a patient to stay motivated during long-term rehabilitation.
 Once he regained function, he and his wife (Cindy) collaborated with therapists to develop a program that would use simple magic tricks to help patients regain lost physical skills while increasing motivational levels and self esteem.
 This is the foundation of the Healing of Magic.

-Today, the concepts of “magic therapy” are being used in more than 2,000 hospitals, rehabilitation facilities and schools in over 30 countries.
+Today, the concepts of magic therapy are being used in more than 2,000 hospitals, rehabilitation facilities, and schools in over 30 countries.
 Spencer has earned the Approved Providers Status of the American Occupational Therapy Association and has his Certification in Autism Studies.
-His work is focused on researching arts-integrated interventions for clients and providing relevant, useful, and engaging continuing education for therapists.
+His work is focused on researching arts-integrated interventions for patients and clients and providing relevant, useful, and engaging continuing education for therapists and educators.

 For additional information on the Hocus Focus education project, please visit www.HocusFocusEducation.com.